CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Soulcraft/Soulcraft.md

 Allows the user to breathe soulfire from their mouth.
 This energy has a mind of its own, leaping from soul to soul.
 The raw destructive power is terrifying, as given the right circumstance things can quickly go out of hand.

-#### Absorb Ichor: Souls
+#### Absorb Fellblood: Souls

-Souls can be absorbed and feed on to regain Ichor.
+Souls can be absorbed and feed on to regain Fellblood.
 Victim can not resist.
-An extra point of Ichor should be awarded if a Fellkin or Brightkin is consumed.
+An extra point of Fellblood should be awarded if a Fellkin or Brightkin is consumed.

 #### Spiritual Resistance

-By achieving a CL 3 check, for the cost of 1 Ichor a character may gain resistance to this element equal to the points invested in this Fellcraft.
+By achieving a CL 3 check, for the cost of 1 Fellblood a character may gain resistance to this element equal to the points invested in this Fellcraft.
 This effect has a duration of 1 hour.